tskit-dev/tstrait/docs/simulation.md

 ## Narrow-Sense Heritability

-Narrow-sense heritability in **tstrait** controls variance of the simulated environmental noise.
+Narrow-sense heritability in **tstrait** controls the variance of the simulated environmental noise.
 In the below example, we will be simulating quantitative traits by using the simulated tree sequence data in {ref}`msprime <msprime:sec_intro>` to show how narrow-sense heritability influences the relationship between environmental noise and phenotype.

 ```{code-cell} ipython3
 import msprime